hashicorp/terraform-provider-vsphere/website/docs/r/tag_category.html.markdown

 ## Attribute Reference

-The following attributes are exported:

-* `id` - The uniform resource name (URN) of this tag category.
+The only attribute that is exported for this resource is the `id`, which is the uniform resource name (URN) of this tag category.
-* `used_by` - The set of users that can use this category.

 ## Importing